 Potential scenarios implicating the Fourth Amendment and law enforcement's legal obligation to protect Fourth Amendment rights in those scenarios are too numerous to cover here.
 However, in most instances a police officer may not search or seize an individual or their property unless the officer has:

 What if My Fourth Amendment Rights Are Violated?

 When law enforcement officers violate an individual's constitutional rights under the Fourth Amendment and a search or seizure is deemed unlawful, any evidence derived from that search or seizure will almost certainly be kept out of any criminal case against the person whose rights were violated.
 For example, consider the following scenarios:

 - An arrest is found to violate the Fourth Amendment because it was not supported by probable cause or a valid warrant.
 Any evidence obtained through that unlawful arrest, such as a confession, will be kept out of the case.

 - A police search of a home is conducted in violation of the homeowner's Fourth Amendment rights because no search warrant was issued and no special circumstances justified the search.
 Any evidence obtained as a result of that search cannot be used against the homeowner in a criminal case.

 Learn More About Search and Seizure and the Fourth Amendment from a Lawyer

 The rules of search and seizure are notoriously complicated.
-You don't have to stay confused though, and the complex rules mean that an expert can often find problems with searches, which can result in evidence being thrown out of court.
+The complex rules mean that an expert can often find problems with searches, which can result in evidence being thrown out of court.
 Contact an experienced criminal defense attorney who can review the search and seizure procedures used in the case against you to see if your Fourth Amendment rights were violated.